The Wudder Summer Sandlot Special: Young Bambino in "Little League, Big Ego"

 Alright, Scagnetti…Bam thought…now you are really starting to cross the line.

 But he chilled at that moment to concentrate on shagging grounders.

-Let all the dust of this indignity settle for the moment rather than make any further scene in front of the team.
-Who knows maybe if he keeps getting in front of every hard-hit, short-hopping ground ball that comes his way and getting off more of these clean throws to first base without any Steve Sax-like short-arming then the Coach may remember who was a starting middle infielder the prior season while he was still only a backup coach.
+Letting dusty indignity dissipate, rather than make any further scene in front of his team.
+Who knows maybe if he keeps getting in front of every hard-hit, short-hopping ground ball that comes his way, and getting off more of these clean throws to first base without any Steve Sax-like short-arming then the Coach may remember.

-The tension (in Young Bamb’s brain quite real but any thinking on the part of Coach Scagnetti was likely only imagined by the boy) persisted throughout that week of practice, then continued into the games taking place during this heat wave but there’d been some quelling of this bubbling cauldron of a storm earlier that week when Bam found himself back in the lineup starting at second base on the big field.
+The tension (in Young Bam’s mind quite real but any thinking on the part of Coach Scagnetti was likely imagined by the boy) persisted throughout that week of practice, then continued into the games taking place during this heat wave, but there’d been some quelling of this bubbling cauldron of a storm earlier that week, when Bam found himself back in the lineup starting at second base on the big field.

 Maybe the tide was turning.

 Maybe this guy was coming to his senses.

 Because now despite the high degree heat and humidity, girls were starting to come out to some games in droves, mostly as an excuse to show off their new summer clothes.